Migrainous infarction: Dysphasic symptoms

 Dysphasic symptoms appear in 11% of MA patients, occurring for over 60 minutes in only 17% of patients with a median time span of 20 minutes.
 Dysphasia in patients with MA appears as a moderate language generation deficit, for example, the patient may be unable to state their home address.
 Sometimes, the patient may also experience language comprehension deficits in which they may be unable to comprehend the instructions of complex tasks.

 Ischaemic stroke

 Public knowledge of stroke symptoms is scarce, with only 17.2% of people being able to correctly identify an individual experiencing a stroke.
 Cerebral ischaemia refers to a severely reduced flow of blood in the brain due to narrowing or blocking of arteries or blood vessels causing inflammation.
 Ischaemic stroke is characterised by dizziness, sudden weakness and numbness, visual deficits, difficulty speaking and comprehending speech, and a severe headache.

 Embolism

 Approximately 36.6% of ischaemic strokes are caused by an embolism.
-Embolisms are an obstruction of a blood vessel in the brain, often due to a blood clot formed in the heart which travels through the blood brain barrier to the brain.
+Embolisms are an obstruction of a blood vessel in the brain, often due to a blood clot formed in the heart which travels through the blood vessels to the brain.
 Usually, embolic strokes cause multiple ischaemic lesions which are found in 41.2% of migrainous infarction patients.